 Having worked in a software consultancy for many years designing and building a variety of applications for a variety of customers I have personally been part of the full application life cycle which follows these steps:

-Note that the output of the analysis/design phase has two parts - a list of use cases and a logical database design.
+Note that the output of the analysis/design phase has two parts - a list of use cases with their user interfaces and a logical database design.
 One without the other would be virtually useless.